Exeter-Diabetes/CPRD-Liz-intership-files/Survival_analysis/notes/readme.md

 # Survival Analysis Notes

 This folder contains notes I made on each of the covariates included in the Cox proportional hazards model.
-Since I had no knowledge or experience of diabetes I had to do lots of reading and made basic notes on the following:
+Since I had no prior knowledge or experience of diabetes I had to do lots of reading and made basic notes on the following:
 * Units of each covariate, and coding of categorical variables
 * The relationship of each covariate with Type 2 diabetes
 * The relationship of each covariate with diabetic retinopathy